AI Glossary

 Generative Adversarial Networks (GANs) | A type of deep learning model that involves two neural networks working together to generate new data, such as images or audio, that is similar to a given dataset.

-GPT-3 | Generative Pre-trained Transformer 3 is a powerful language model created by OpenAI, capable of generating natural language text, translating languages, and answering questions.
+GPT (Generative Pre-trained Transformer) | A family of large language models created by OpenAI, capable of generating natural language text, translating languages, and answering questions.

-Gradient boosting | A machine learning technique that involves combining multiple weak models (usually decision trees) into a strong ensemble model, often used for regression and classification tasks.
+Gradient Boosting | A machine learning technique that involves combining multiple weak models (usually decision trees) into a strong ensemble model, often used for regression and classification tasks.

-Gradient descent | A popular optimization algorithm used in machine learning to adjust the weights and biases of neural networks and other models.
+Gradient Descent | A popular optimization algorithm used in machine learning to adjust the weights and biases of neural networks and other models.

-Human-in-the-loop (HITL) | An approach to AI that involves human oversight and intervention to ensure that machine learning models are accurate, ethical, and aligned with human values.
+Human-in-the-Loop (HITL) | An approach to AI that involves human oversight and intervention to ensure that machine learning models are accurate, ethical, and aligned with human values.

 Hyperautomation | A digital transformation strategy that combines AI, machine learning, and other technologies to automate and optimize business processes.